conda-forge/conda-smithy/README.md

 ## Running a build

-When everything is configured you can trigger a build with a push to the feedstock repo on github.
+When everything is configured, you can trigger a build with a push to the feedstock repo on GitHub.

 ## Developing conda-smithy

 To install conda-smithy from source:

-* Install `conda`, e.g. via [Miniforge](https://conda-forge.org/download/).
+* Install `conda`, e.g., via [Miniforge](https://conda-forge.org/download/).
 * Clone this repository: `git clone https://github.com/conda-forge/conda-smithy` (or your fork).
 * Create a new conda environment with all requirements based on [environment.yml](environment.yml): `conda env create`.
 * Activate the environment: `conda activate conda-smithy`.